hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 https://static.red-lang.org/red-system-specs.html#section-19.4

 [16:34:08](#16314644481074xadnF:gitter.im) <hiiamboris (NOT THIS ONE)>:
-As in every big project, non-critical features get stuck in a TODO list í ½í¸‰
+As in every big project, non-critical features get stuck in a TODO list ğŸ˜‰

 [17:41:00](#16314684601094FrQPc:gitter.im) <greggirwin (Gregg Irwin)>:
 One of my hopes is that as the community grows, we'll see more experiments with dialects at different levels.
 There will still be a core R/S, but finding the features that add the most value, and exploring newer ideas (like the borrow checker in Rust), along with focusing on tooling to analyze code so we have data to learn from, should be easier in Red than in almost any other language.